To see young girls become women of integrity in the society.

 Christian values of truth, justice and the fear of God.

-The love of learning, skills development and academic excellence a family spirit and selfless giving of self in service to others.
+A family spirit and selfless giving of self in service to others

 Sint Unum (Oneness with God, self and the whole of creation), Simplicity, Charity, Accountability, Hard work, and Creativity.